-A lot of people who hold misconceptions do not even know that their ideas are false or incorrect.
+A lot of people who hold a misconception of science do not even know that their ideas are false or incorrect.
 When they are told they are wrong, they often have a hard time giving up their misconceptions, especially if they have had a misconception for a long time.
 Imagine someone telling you your father was not actually your father, but your mother!

 What is especially worrisome about misconceptions is that people continue to build knowledge on their current understandings.
 Possessing misconceptions can have serious impacts on an individual's learning.

-Below is a listing of some tools to help address misconceptions.
+Below is listing of some misconceptions about science and tools to help address them

 User Submitted Science Misconceptions